 The word “Rhema” is a Greek word which means “the spoken word.” “the spoken word of God” or “the God-breathed word,” or a “spiritually enlightened understanding of the Word of God.”
 It is often used to differentiate between a spiritual and natural understanding of God’s Word.

 RFN is a non-denominational ministry that works with the rest of the Body of Christ.

-Unreached & Unengaged People Groups (UUPGs) are people groups that currently have no known full-time workers involved in evangelism and church-planting.
+UUPG stands for Unreached and Unengaged People Groups.
+They are people groups that currently have no known full-time workers involved in evangelism and church-planting.
 This means there is no Scripture available for these communities and no initiatives to provide Scripture have yet taken place.

 Our teams translate and record complete Old Testaments after completing a New Testament so that each people group has full access to God’s Love Letter to us.

 We also translate 50 Bible stories from Genesis to Revelation while the New Testament translation is in progress.

 Is RFN associated with Rhema in Tulsa or South Africa?

 RFN is not affiliated with these ministries.
 Of course as a part of the greater body of Christ, we see ourselves as brothers and sisters; however we have no governmental or organizational ties between us.